medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

-A few rows from the cleaned DataFrame with the columsn that are relevant to answering our question.
+A few rows from the cleaned DataFrame with the columns that are relevant to answering our question.

 |    | name                                 |     id |   n_steps |   n_ingredients |   rating |   rating_avg |